sg893052/sonic-buildimage/system/penetration-test-fixes.md

 # Scope

 This document describes the high-level design on fixes for some of the security vulnerabilities reported by the eBay Red team as part of their SONiC Network OS PenTest report.
-This document focuses only the following three main cat
+This document focuses only on the following three main categroies of issues reported.

 1. Sudo entry with wildcard expression which allows privilege escalation.
 2. Redis database accesss without authentication.